Ian Dickson (TV personality): 2015–present: Return to the judges' chair and First Contact

 In July 2015, Dickson played Widow Twanky in Bonnie Lythgoe's stage production of Aladdin and his Wondrous Lamp at the State Theatre in Sydney, Australia.
 Jessica Rowe and Beau Ryan also appeared in the production.

 On 28 October 2015, it was announced that Dickson would be one of the four new judges on the Nine Network's new Australia's Got Talent.
 The series premiered on 1 February 2016 with Dickson as a judge alongside Kelly Osbourne, Sophie Monk and Eddie Perfect.

 Starting on 29 November 2016, Dickson appeared in the second season of the TV series First Contact on SBS, one of six well known Australians spending twenty-eight days living in various Indigenous communities across Australia.

 From 2 April 2023, Dickson appeared as a contestant in the ninth season of I'm a Celebrity...Get Me Out of Here!.
 Dickson was eliminated 3rd on 19 April 2023.

-In October 2025, Dickson was revealed the be competing on the forthcoming third season of The Traitors Australia, with the series set to air on Network 10 in 2026.
+In October 2025, Dickson was revealed to be competing on the forthcoming third season of The Traitors Australia, with the series set to air on Network 10 in 2026.